YakirOren/theory-bot/README.md

 # Theory bot
-A nice python bot for the Israeli theory test??!!?
+A nice python bot for the Israeli theory test

 ## Commands: